-The payment of money from one ex-spouse to another in Washington State is called spousal maintenance (sometimes referred to as maintenance, spousal support or alimony).
+The payment of money from one divorcing spouse to another in Washington State is called spousal maintenance (sometimes referred to as maintenance, spousal support or alimony).

 Which given the emotions most divorcing couples are undoubtedly feeling, can be quite challenging without the help of a neutral third-party expert.

-To learn more about how spousal support works in Washington State, please read: Determining Alimony in Washington State.
+To learn more, read: Determining Alimony in Washington State.

-The division of marital assets and liabilities is typically the last issue mediating couples will need to discuss, make decisions on, and resolve, in their Washington State divorce.
+The division of marital assets and liabilities is another issue mediating couples will need to discuss, make decisions on, and resolve, in their Washington State divorce.

 In the United States, there are two methods used to divide marital assets and liabilities in divorce: equitable distribution and the concept used in the State of Washington known as community property.